trawick/emptyhammock-out-of-date/README.md

 ### Default database

-This package ships with a default database, which is most useful as an example.
+This package ships with a default database which is useful as an example.
-The database contains only packages used by Emptyhammock projects, and only for versions of those packages current since the project was first set up.
+The database contains only packages used by Emptyhammock projects, and only for versions of those packages released since this project was put to use.
-Furthermore, the version of the database in this package is almost always out of date with the one used for the analysis of Emptyhammock virtualenvs.
+Additionally, the version of the database in this package is almost always out of date with the one used for the analysis of Emptyhammock virtualenvs.

 ## Django admin support